 • Tabacon Hot Springs – You can’t come to Arenal and not spend some time soaking in the hot springs, heated by the volcano.
 Tabacon is one of the most popular and often sells out in advance.

 • Cooking Class at El Fogón de Chela – Learn to cook Costa Rican favorites in a farm setting.
-This is the most popular cooking class in Costa Rica and we had so much fun with it!
-You get to pick the vegetables out of the garden and then prepare a meal.
-Ask for the Hibiscus wine – it was so delicious!
+We had so much fun with this one.
+You get to pick vegetables from the garden, then help prepare the meal.
+Ask for the hibiscus wine — it was delicious!

 Kari & Bill each work on chopping different vegetables with knives.